 The Behavior, Information, and Technology lab (BITLab) at Michigan State University is hiring up to 7 full-time undergraduate students for a Research Experiences for Undergraduates (REU) program this summer.
 We are looking for motivated students interested in gaining research / internship experience and willing learn to learn about new technologies.
-The BITLab works on a wide range of projects that encompass Computer Science, Human Computer Interaction, and Social Science.
+The BITLab works on a wide range of projects that encompass Computer Science, Human Computer Interaction, Data Science, and Social Science.

 As an interdisciplinary lab, we provide students with the opportunity to work on research projects with the potential to improve our understanding of how technology and people affect each other.
 The majority of our research projects are team-based and involve both technical computer science and social / behavioral components.
 Students working in our lab will gain experience working in an interdisciplinary team.
 Students will also have the opportunity to help guide the research being conducted and the flexibility to design and test their own solutions to problems.

 The following lists some projects that an applicant could work on.
 To see more BITLab projects please see our website at: http://bitlab.cas.msu.edu

 Security Behavior - What do people do to protect their computer and data from security threats?
 Is what they do effective?
 In this project we are tracking the different types of security behaviors people engage in on their own computers and determine how effective those behaviors actually are.

 Online Communities - How do people decide whether they should participate in an online community like Facebook, Wikipedia, or Reddit?
 What do they pay attention to?
 What information do they seek out?
 In this project, we are trying to understand decision-making about online participation, and how these communities grow and change.